Ixcatl/fables_novasophonia/docs/core/items.rst

       - alloy metal
     * - Iron
       - 2☼
-      - A versatile metal, iron is is the usual choice for martial purposes like weapons and armor, but is also used in nearly anything else.
+      - A versatile metal, iron is the usual choice for weapons and armor, but is also used in nearly anything else.
       - base metal
     * - Brass
       - 3☼
       - A lightweight and flexible alloy of copper and zinc, oft used for household items, construction, and magic.
       - alloy metal
     * - Steel
-      - 3☼
+      - 4☼
       - A complex alloy of iron and carbon, such as from charcoal.
-Considered luxury for arms and armor, steel is sought after for its formidible protection and durability.
+Steel is sought after for its formidible protection and durability, considered luxury for tools, arms, and armor.
       - alloy metal
     * - Silver
       - 10☼